phuphighter/options_pricing/README.md

 # OptionsPricing

-Module for options pricing models in Ruby.
+Module for finance options pricing models in Ruby.
 Right now, only supports Black Scholes.
 I plan to add more models in the future.

 ## Installation